Top 10 states where speeding is causing the most deaths

 5.58 speeding-related deaths per 100,000 residents

 Speeding poses a large problem in North Carolina, particularly in work zones, which puts construction workers at risk.
 According to the North Carolina Department of Transportation, speeding and distracted driving account for more than half of all work zone crashes in the state.
-Furthermore, it only takes 49 seconds longer to travel through a 2-mile work zone when driving at 45 mph than when driving at 65 mph.
+Furthermore, it only takes 49 seconds longer to travel through a two-mile work zone when driving at 45 miles per hour than when driving at 65 miles per hour.
 Speed limits vary in work zones, but they're usually significantly lower than the normal speed limit.

 5.38 speeding-related deaths per 100,000 residents

 Speeding, impaired driving and improper lane usage are the three leading contributing factors of fatal traffic accidents in Missouri.
 Drivers in Missouri utilize their seat belts less than drivers across the country.
 According to the Missouri Coalition for Roadway Safety, only 84% of Missouri drivers wear seat belts, which is 6% lower than the national average.
 Missouri is one of 15 states with no primary seat belt law, meaning drivers and passengers in Missouri can't be ticketed for not wearing a seat belt unless they're also violating other traffic laws.

 In Alaska, speeding-related fatalities have historically accounted for the largest percentage of total traffic deaths, according to the Alaska Highway Safety Office.
 However, recently speeding-related deaths have fallen to be largely in line with drunken driving and unrestrained passenger deaths.
 In Alaska, grant-funded events have helped drive a higher number of issued speeding citations.